-About 70% of the entryways I refinish have some kind of light, dark, off-color section or just lack of grain or just undesirable.
+About 70% of the doors I work on have some kind of light, dark, off-color section or just lack of grain or just undesirable.
 In Extreme cases like the photos below this entryway was constructed of three different Woods the transom, side lights, frame and door were all different types of wood.
 When I strip a entryway down and find this I must dig deep into my bag of tricks using my refinish and decorative background skills plus a splash of color theory to recreate the integrity of the entryway.
 I use my many years of experience to tone, shade and even add faux wood grain to uniform entryways as much as possible.

 This entryway was so loaded up with coats of gel stains and varnish I couldn’t tell what kind of wood I would be working on.
 This entryway was refinished 3 months before I was hired.
 Still not sure what they meant by refinished???